In This Article

 - Helps Restore Balance: Not only can apple cider vinegar rinse unwanted dirt off your strands, but it can have seriously positive effects on your scalp health.
 Your scalp has an acid mantle like the rest of your skin, and the acid mantle needs to be maintained, which means keeping a healthy pH balance.
-Unfortunately, hair products aren't often made with your pH balance in mind, which means the buildup that comes from products seriously messes with that acid mantle.
-Using apple cider vinegar as a hair rinse can, thankfully, restore that balance.
+Unfortunately, hair products aren't often made with your pH balance in mind, which means the buildup that comes from products seriously messes with that acid mantle and can even cause frizzing and breakage.
+Using apple cider vinegar as a hair rinse might help restore that balance.

 How To Do It

 - Mix five parts water to one part vinegar in a spray bottle—100 ml of ACV to 500 ml of water if you want to be exact.

 - Spray your scalp well, enough that it'll be evenly coated.